eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 There are several configuration options set by default when iceoryx_posh is build.
-These options adjust the global maximum amount of resources like Publisher and Subscriber Ports which can have a huge impact on the memory footprint of iceoryx since the define the size of the management structures in the shared memory segment called `iceoryx_mgmt` when RouDi is started.
+These options adjust the global maximum amount of resources like Publisher and Subscriber Ports which can have a huge impact on the memory footprint of iceoryx since they define the size of the management structures in the shared memory segment called `iceoryx_mgmt` when RouDi is started.

  |  switch  |  description |